digitaltrails/ddcutil-service/README.md

 granting the [Open Source development license]( https://jb.gg/OpenSourceSupport).

 ### Version History
-- 1.0.13
+- 1.0.14
   - Default to libddcutil event detection for libddcutil >= 2.2 (for faster response to changes).
-  - Deprecate option --prefer-drm in favour of --prefer-libddcutil-events to better clarify its purpose.
+  - Add option --prefer-libddcutil-events as a better name for deprecated option --prefer-drm.
-  - Ignore obsolete option --emit-connectivity-signals, it is now the default.
+  - Deprecate option --prefer-drm as it's name is misleading.
   - Add option --disable-connectivity-signals to allow connectivity signals to be turned off.
   - Add options --disable-hotplug-polling, --disable-dpms-polling to acommodate quirky monitors.
-  - Always use internal polling for detecting DPMS changes (DPMS is not covered by libddcutil events).
+  - Always internally poll for DPMS changes (DPMS is not covered by libddcutil events).
   - Add method ListDetected to take advantage of hotplug detection in libddcutil >= 2.2.
   - Add the list command to ddcutil-client to provide access to the new ListDetected method.
   - Add wait, wait-connection-change, and wait-vcp-change commands to ddcutil-client.
   - Log more information when get_vcp fails.
+- 1.0.13
+  - Version 1.0.13 existed in development for some months, but was not released.
+  - Connectivity DBUS signalling was going to be on by default, but drivers, GPUs, and monitors proved too inconsistent.
 - 1.0.12
   - Return the error status-code if enable_ddca_watch_displays fails - was returning OK even on failure.
 - 1.0.11